shrxyyya/DocMagic-GSSoC/README.md

 See the [LICENSE](LICENSE) file for the complete license text.

+## **🔧 Troubleshooting**
+Encountering setup or runtime issues?
+Here are some common problems and how to fix them quickly:

+**🚫 1.
+Environment Variables Not Loaded**
+Symptoms: Blank pages, failed API calls, authentication not working.
+Fix:

+  - Make sure .env.local exists in the root directory.

+  - Confirm you’ve filled in all required variables (e.g. NEXT_PUBLIC_SUPABASE_URL, GEMINI_API_KEY, STRIPE_SECRET_KEY, etc.).

+  - Restart your dev server after updating .env.local.

+**🔐 2.
+Supabase Auth Not Working**
+Symptoms: Login/Signup not working, "invalid credentials" error.
+Fix:

+  - Ensure Supabase email/password auth is enabled in your project dashboard.

+  - Double-check NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY.

+  - Check browser console for CORS or network errors.

+**🧠 3.
+Gemini AI API Errors**
+Symptoms: Resume/Letter/Presentation generation fails or gives 500 error.
+Fix:

+  - Ensure your GEMINI_API_KEY is correct and has usage quota.

+  - Check the Gemini model being used (gemini-2.0-flash).

+  - Review logs in lib/gemini.ts for response or validation errors.

+**💳 4.
+Stripe Integration Issues**
+Symptoms: Subscription not created, payment failed, webhook not triggering.
+Fix:

+  - Verify all Stripe keys are added correctly in .env.local.

+  - Ensure your webhook endpoint /api/stripe/webhook is configured in the Stripe dashboard.

+  - Use Stripe CLI (stripe listen) for local testing.

+**📄 5.
+Document Generation Fails or Times Out**
+Symptoms: Resume/Presentation not rendering or returning empty content.
+Fix:

+  - Check if Gemini AI prompt structure is valid (non-empty fields).

+  - Ensure your system has internet access (required to call external APIs).

+  - Inspect console and network tab for failed API calls.

+**🧪 6.
+Tests Not Running or Failing Unexpectedly**
+Symptoms: npm run test crashes or gives missing module errors.
+Fix:

+  - Ensure all dependencies are installed via npm install.

+  - Try running npm run type-check to validate your types.

+  - If using Supabase locally, ensure it's running: npx supabase start.

+**🌐 7.
+"Failed to fetch" or 500 Errors in API Routes**
+Symptoms: API routes return 404 or 500 errors.
+Fix:

+  - Make sure you're using npm run dev to run the Next.js server (not just npm start).

+  - Ensure folder structure inside app/api/ is correct and follows Next.js App Router format.

+  - Check logs in the terminal for specific stack traces.

+**📦 8.
+Netlify/Vercel Deployment Errors**
+Symptoms: Build fails, blank screen after deployment.
+Fix:

+  - Confirm NEXT_PUBLIC_APP_URL and other env vars are set in Netlify/Vercel dashboard.

+  - Set build command as npm run build and publish directory to .next.

+  - Make sure next.config.js has output: "standalone" if using serverless deploys.

+**🐳 9.
+Docker Build Fails**
+Symptoms: Errors during npm ci or npm run build inside Docker container.
+Fix:

+  - Use the production image by copying only essential files before install.

+  - Ensure you are using Node 18+ in your Dockerfile.

+  - Clear Docker cache and rebuild: docker system prune -a
+        docker build --no-cache -t docmagic .

+**Still Need Help?**
+Check GitHub Issues

+Ask in our Discord Community

+Contact us at support@docmagic.com

 ## 🌟 **Acknowledgments**

 - **[Next.js Team](https://nextjs.org/)** - For the amazing React framework